freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/use-rgb-values-to-color-elements.md

 assert($('body').css('background-color') === 'rgb(0, 0, 0)');
 ```

-You should use `rgb` to give your `body` element a background-color of black.
+You should use `rgb` to give your `body` element a background of black.

 ```js
 assert(code.match(/rgb\s*\(\s*0\s*,\s*0\s*,\s*0\s*\)/gi));